84 State Street, Suite 600

 In addition to the Mattapan projects, we are now actively working through the site planning process on a property in Brockton, planning a Phase 2 for our Haverhill project, and working on church related property in Boston and surrounding communities.
 We are responding to several other potential projects in Boston and the greater Metropolitan Boston area.

-- Identify and secure pre-development financing and manage pre-development budgets
+- Identify and secure pre-development financing

 - Assemble tax credit and other funding applications for new projects